 Plunkett Maine Poetry Festival

-The 2024 Plunkett Poetry Festival will be held on Saturday, April 27th.
-Event details are in the works – check this page often for details as they are finalized.
+The 2024 Plunkett Poetry Festival was held on Saturday, April 27th.

 Turner is best known for his poems about serving in the Iraqi war, and these poems resonate today given current global conflicts.
 His poems are empathic and intersectional, often showing multiple points of view and the ripple effects of violence on a community.